MarcelJonesRaymond/linear-regression-and-stats-basic/README.md

 - 👋 Hi, I’m @MarcelJonesRaymond
 - 👀 I’m interested in .
 Artificail intelligence
 - 🌱 I’m currently learning in "Great learning"
-- 💞️ I’m looking to collaborate on  "major multinational companies"
+- 💞️ I’m looking to collaborate on  "Data analysis companies"
 - 📫 How to reach me .marceljonesraymond@gmail.com

 <!---